SIMEXP/cdip_human_phantom/README.md

 **Dashboard**

-* **HNU1_and_Csub_dashboard** - dashboard showing connectivity maps of HNU1 partiipants and Csub for each of the seven canonical rsfMRI networks
+* **HNU1_and_Csub_dashboard** - dashboard showing connectivity maps of HNU1 participants and Csub for each of the seven canonical rsfMRI networks

 * **Csub_longitudinal_consistency_dashboard** - dashboard showing connectivity maps of Csub's multiple retest visits for each of the seven canonical rsfMRI networks.
 Note that the second inter-session scan "MNI25" was dropped from consistency analysis in the manuscript.